-In the case of a subscriber's key management certificate or if the subscriber is no longer in possession of the private key, or an entity other than the subscriber is making the revocation request, this request may be communicated via an online form, electronically via digitally signed e-mail, or in person to an ORC RA, or via U.S. postal mail.
-In the case of a digitally signed email from the subscriber's the signature will be generated using the subscriber's identity certificate When revoking a subscriber's key management certificate the IA will verify that the subscriber's identity certificate dnQualifier is consistent with the dnQualifier of the subscriber's key management certificate.
+In the case of a Subscriber's key management certificate or if the Subscriber is no longer in possession of the private key, or an entity other than the Subscriber is making the revocation request, this request may be communicated via an online form, digitally signed e-mail, in person to an ORC RA/LRA, or via U.S. postal mail.
+In the case of a digitally signed email from the Subscriber, the signature will be generated using the Subscriber's identity certificate.
+When revoking a Subscriber's key management certificate, the RA will verify that the Subscriber's identity certificate dnQualifier is consistent with the dnQualifier of the Subscriber's key management certificate.

 All revocation requests are verified prior to certificate revocation.
-If the subscriber makes the request and has the private key, this proof of possession test is considered adequate and the certificate is revoked immediately.
+If the Subscriber makes the request and has the private key (as determined by a proof of possession test), then the certificate is revoked immediately.